globus/action-provider-tools/docs/source/setting_up_auth.rst

 In the Globus ecosystem, services use
 `Globus Auth <https://docs.globus.org/api/auth/>`_
 to handle user authentication.
-In order for an Action Provider to function, it needs to be configured as a service in Globus Auth.
+In order for an **action provider** to function, it needs to be configured as a service in Globus Auth.

 This guide doc will walk you through the setup process.